Program Leadership Staff

 Henry Cervantes is a well-known community organizer and peace activist.
 As chief instructor for Holy Family Ministries’ Peace Exchange’s Speaking Peace program, he is a familiar face in elementary school classrooms across Chicago.
 Henry has worked for Marquette University Center for Peacemaking, developing curriculum as well as serving as adjunct faculty for North Park Theological Seminary School of Restorative Arts, teaching incarcerated individuals.
 He is one of 40 Human Rights Champions featured in the permanent exhibition “Take A Stand Center” at the Illinois Holocaust Museum.
 Visit The Peace Exchange website.

 Rev. Ronald Martin—Enrollment Recruiter and 8th Grade Counselor

 Rev. Ronald Martin attended Brother Rice High School, and went on to attend Northern Illinois University where he obtained a B.A. in General Sociology.
 Rev. Martin went on to attend Northern Seminary, where he obtained a M.A. in Theology and Mission.
+Rev. Martin is currently pursuing a M.A. in Educational Leadership and Administration-Higher Education Administration Concentration, at Chicago State University.
 Rev. Martin joined Holy Family in 2017.
 Prior to joining Holy Family, Rev. Martin worked for Westside Health Authority as the Director of the Youth Department.
 Rev. Martin also served as the Youth Pastor and Senior Pastor of Trinity Community Baptist Church.